-Dr. Polizzi helps emerging and established companies through the challenging process of obtaining patents, providing strategic, effective portfolio counseling and management.
-She develops valuable, strategic portfolios around breakthrough therapies in a variety of areas, including cancer, autoimmune diseases, inflammatory diseases, infectious diseases, cardiovascular disease, metabolic disorders, and neurodegenerative diseases such as Alzheimer’s Disease.
-She also has significant experience in a wide spectrum of technology areas, including regenerative medicine, biologics (such as antibodies and polypeptides, nucleic acids, personalized medicine, diagnostics, drug formulation technologies, drug screening systems, amplification technologies, nutraceuticals, nanotechnology, spectroscopy), and organic chemistry including small molecule drugs.
-Her unique background, her ability to integrate IP with a given business model to translate to meaningful risk assessment and advice, and her highly effective communication skills in critical settings such as R&D, all phases of product development, and investment contexts, enable Dr. Polizzi to provide effective, creative solutions to the significant challenges often faced by clients.
+Dr. Polizzi helps emerging and established companies through the challenging process of obtaining patents, providing strategic, effective portfolio counseling and management, as well as strategic advice surrounding freedom of operation and other forms of IP assessment.
+She develops valuable, strategic portfolios around breakthrough therapies in a variety of areas, including cancer, cancer immunotherapy, autoimmune diseases, inflammatory diseases, infectious diseases, cardiovascular disease, metabolic disorders, and neurodegenerative diseases such as Alzheimer’s disease.
+She also has significant experience in a wide spectrum of technology areas, including biologics (such as antibodies and polypeptides), nucleic acids, personalized medicine, diagnostics, T cell technologies such as chimeric antigen receptors, drug formulation technologies, drug delivery technologies such as nanotechnologies, microfluidics, drug screening systems, amplification technologies, genetic screening, regenerative medicine, nutraceuticals, nanotechnology, spectroscopy, and organic chemistry including small molecule drugs.
+Her unique background, ability to integrate IP with a given business model to translate to meaningful risk assessment and advice, and highly effective communication skills in critical settings such as R&D, all phases of product development, and investment contexts, enable Dr. Polizzi to provide effective, creative solutions to the significant challenges often faced by clients.

 In addition to helping create value and commercialize her clients’ technologies, Dr. Polizzi devises strategies and defenses to fortify their patents in the event of legal challenges by competitors.
 Accordingly, she renders advice on all aspects of patent positioning, including opinions on patentability, validity, freedom of operation, infringement, and competitor IP evaluation.
-She is also often engaged in third-party challenges such as oppositions, reexaminations, and patent interference, as well as licensing and litigation matters.
-On behalf of clients, Dr. Polizzi has also successfully obtained patent term extensions under Hatch-Waxman.
-For many of her smaller, venture-backed clients, she frequently serves as the equivalent of in-house patent counsel.
+She also works in the area of third-party challenges such as inter partes review (IPR) and oppositions.

-Dr. Polizzi has worked with Abraxis BioScience for a number of years on patent strategy, drafting, and prosecution to help the company develop its highly successful cancer drug, Abraxane, and, in the process, become a leader in the biopharmaceuticals industry.
+Dr. Polizzi has worked with Abraxis BioScience for many years on patent strategy, drafting, and prosecution to help develop the IP position for the highly successful cancer drug, Abraxane.
 Dr. Polizzi counseled the company through its $2.9 billion acquisition by Celgene Corporation, including providing significant IP strategy and due diligence counseling.
 This IP platform was a major component of the valuation of the company.
-Dr. Polizzi now also represents Celgene as its counsel for the Abraxis patent portfolio and continues to work closely with Dr. Patrick Soon-Shiong, the billionaire philanthropist founder of Abraxis.
+Dr. Polizzi now also represents Celgene as its counsel for the Abraxis patent portfolio as well as for other matters.

-Named to The Recorder’s 2013 Women Leaders in Tech Law list for demonstrating leadership and expertise in solving the most pressing legal concerns tech companies can face
+- Named to The Recorder’s 2013 and 2015 Women Leaders in Tech Law list for demonstrating leadership and expertise in solving the most pressing legal concerns tech companies can face

 Additionally, while earning her J.D. at Stanford, Dr. Polizzi was a recipient of the Hilmer Oehlmann, Jr. Award for Legal Research and Writing.